Green Glass Bottles – New Hampshire

 September 2011 – Improper Trail Blazing, Mt Tecumseh Trail

-Repaired Trail Blazing, Mt Tecumseh Trail – Some of the issues along the Mt Tecumseh Trail in Waterville Valley New Hampshire have been addressed and corrected by Forest Service.
+Repaired Trail Blazing, Trail Maintenance – Some of the issues along the Mt Tecumseh Trail in Waterville Valley New Hampshire have been addressed and corrected by Forest Service.
 I commend Forest Service for correcting issues along this trail.
 And it is satisfying to know they are taking the needed steps to improve the White Mountains trail system.

 In 2011, while hiking the Mt Tecumseh Trail, I noted a trail blazing issue, so I reported it to Forest Service.
 The trail blazing was not per trail maintenance guidelines and ruined the overall beauty of the trail.
 The Ranger who looked into it and responded, via email, stated a bad can of paint was the cause.
 Included in this blog article are before & after photos of the trail blazing that was removed.